-As a brother and son growing up in a low-income, first-generation American family, I am all too familiar with the challenges and struggles of access and opportunity that many San Franciscans face.
+As a brother and son growing up in a low-income, first-generation asian-immigrant family, I am all too familiar with the challenges and struggles of access and opportunity that many San Franciscans face.

 As a teacher, I led a department transition to new science standards and brought innovative technologies into my classroom, while working alongside an incredibly talented and dedicated staff serving our most vulnerable students in the Bay Area.